 The pineapple plantation in Sifra, Guinea, is the biggest in the country and probably the largest in Africa.

-The pineapple plantation in Sifra, Guinea, is the biggest in the country and probably the largest in Africa.
+Background: The pineapple plantation in Sifra, Guinea, is the biggest in the country and probably the largest in Africa.
 The crop is important to the Guinea economy, and a canning factory has recently been built to export canned pineapple as well as fresh fruit.

 This production is part of some film shot by VISNEWS cameraman Louis Giminez, one of the few international news cameramen allowed into Guinea in recent years.
 It illustrate an interesting aspect of life in Guinea - one rarely seen by outsiders.